What is an SBA 504 loan?

 Is it possible to purchase both real estate and equipment at the same time using an SBA loan?

 Yes – in two possible ways.
-It is possible to prepare “companion” SBA504 loans – one 20– year loan for the real estate, and another 10–year loan for the equipment.
-Or, if the weighted useful life of the equipment does not “drag” the overall life of the project below 20 years, we can prepare a single application that includes both real estate and equipment.
+It is possible to prepare “companion” SBA 504 loans – one 20 (or 25) – year loan for the real estate, and another 10-year loan for the equipment.
+Or, if the weighted useful life of the equipment does not “drag” the overall life of the project too low, we can prepare a single application that includes both real estate and equipment.

 Equity, Leaseback & Rental: